NicholasLYang/uptointerpretation/content/posts/my-experience-rewriting-in-rust.md

 draft: true
 ---

 A lot of people are rewriting in Rust.
-I spent some time at a company who did a rewrite and learned a bunch of lessons.
-I wanted to publish a post on these lessons, but I didn't get to do it while I was at the company.
-Here's my chance:
+I've done a rewrite or two and learned a bunch of lessons.
+I'm still learning a lot every day, so this is more a snapshot of my beliefs than a prescriptive guide.
+As with a lot of my guides, this is written in the form of a series of questions.

 1. Why rewrite in Rust?